TingtZHENG/VirMiner/README.md

 4.viral protein family
 5.KO
 6.pre-built_random_forest_model
-You can download the files of databases from here (http://147.8.185.62/VirMiner/downloads/database/)
+You can download the files of databases from here (http://147.8.185.62/VirMiner/downloads/database/) and place them in `database/`

 ### Input and Output files
 Input files:1) the fasta file of predicted genes and place them in `/data/gene_prediction/`; 2) the assembled contigs in FASTA format and place them in `data/genome_assembly`; 3) clean reads in pair-end FASTQ format and place them in `data/quality_control/`.